 When is Ketamine-Assisted Psychotherapy Not Appropriate?

-If ketamine is not recommended, alternative treatment options or stabilization strategies are discussed to ensure care remains aligned with safety and long-term well-being.
+If ketamine therapy is not recommended, our team will discuss other evidence-based treatment options and next steps to help ensure care remains aligned with each person's safety, well-being, and long-term therapeutic goals.

 BH